kenesu-h/devcontainer/README.md

 The process can generally be broken down like this:

-1. Use Docker Compose to mount volumes like project directories and pass in environment variables.
+1. Mount volumes like project directories and pass in environment variables.
    - You can mount and pass an SSH authorization socket if you'd like the container to share the host's SSH key for things like Git operations.
 2. Ensure the Dockerfile copies in any files and scripts you'd like the container to use, and calls